-- □ Since 2014, the ABA allows students to receive stipends from their sites for reasonable out-of-pocket expenses and grants or scholarships for such expenses. - □ For more details and citations, review the information under Helpful Resources.
+- □ As of 2014, that ABA allows students to receive stipends their sites for reasonable out-of-pocket expenses, and grants or scholarships for such expenses. - □ For more details and citations, review the information under Helpful Resources.

 General Program - Deeper Dive